betrcode/java-system-test-example/README.md

 To load configuration from a Yaml files, we use _SnakeYaml_ which requires very little code to get a structured yml file into a Java object.

+## Deployed system vs Dockerized system
+A "deployed system" is a system which is deployed to real machines, virtual or directly on metal, preferrably using the same provisioning as you do on your production environment.

+A "dockerized system" is a system where all of the services in the system are started as Docker containers, usually using Docker Compose and often in the same machine.

 ## How to run tests